benedwards44/lwc-recaptcha/README.md

-# lwc-recaptcha
+# LWC Google reCAPTCHA 2

 Simple implementation of reCAPTCHA 2 for use within Experience Cloud and Lightning Web Components.
+It's a child component which can be embedded into forms to enable reCAPTCHA validation before submission of a form.

+It will also disable submit button until verified, and then also runs server-side validation as an extra layer of security.

 ## Setup